Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and

 \section{Introduction}

-Learning is fundamentally an interactive process, emerging from the diverse and multifaceted engagement a learner has with their designed learning environment---including peers, instructors, digital tools, and pedagogical artefacts \cite{bandura1977social,chi2009active, knight2020implementing}.
-Constructivist learning theory underscores that knowledge is actively constructed through these various interactions \cite{vygotsky1978mind, piaget2013construction}, making the detailed study of learning processes essential to understanding how and why learning occurs.
-These processes are characterized not only by homogeneous interactions (e.g., student-to-student), but, critically, by a web of heterogeneous interactions among different entity types, such as a student's use of a specific cognitive strategy, their manipulation of a learning artefact, or their engagement with an AI tool's function \cite{goodyear2019analysis, feng2025analyzing, gibson2023learning}.
+Learning is fundamentally an interactive process, emerging from the diverse and multifaceted engagement a learner has with their designed learning environment---including peers, instructors, digital tools, and pedagogical artefacts \citep{bandura1977social,chi2009active, knight2020implementing}.
+Constructivist learning theory underscores that knowledge is actively constructed through these various interactions \citep{vygotsky1978mind, piaget2013construction}, making the detailed study of learning processes essential to understanding how and why learning occurs.
+These processes are characterized not only by homogeneous interactions (e.g., student-to-student), but, critically, by a web of heterogeneous interactions among different entity types, such as a student's use of a specific cognitive strategy, their contributions to learning artefacts, or their engagement with an AI tool's function \citep{goodyear2019analysis,Feng2025JLA,gibson2023learning}.

-Understanding how learning occurs requires us to model the heterogeneous interactions that fundamentally constitute learning processes---a critical yet often overlooked aspect of analysis.
+Understanding how learning occurs requires us to model the heterogeneous interactions that fundamentally constitute learning processes.
 Existing learning analytics approaches (e.g. sequential analysis) are not designed to represent this complexity.
 They often model learning processes as temporally ordered sequences drawn from a single type of data (e.g., log-file events, coded behaviors), which limits their ability to capture and disentangle the distributed, multi-faceted nature of interactions in contemporary learning environments.
 Consequently, they cannot represent or analyze the rich, structured relationships---such as those between a student’s strategic action, a specific function of a digital tool, and a pedagogical artefact---that constitute the learning process.
-Crucially, there is a lack of an integrated analytical framework that provides quantifiable metrics, pattern discovery algorithms, and visualization for analyzing hetergenous interactions in learning processes.
+Crucially, there is a lack of an integrated analytical framework that provides quantifiable metrics, pattern discovery algorithms, and visualization for analyzing heterogeneous interactions in learning processes.
 The Heterogeneous Interaction Network Analysis (HINA) framework is developed to address these critical methodological gaps.